SummaryRead the full fact sheet

 - If you have an asthma attack and breathing is difficult, call triple zero (000) and ask for an ambulance.

 Trees and grasses that are not native to Australia are more likely to cause seasonal allergies.
-It is difficult to avoid pollen because it is also in the wind and easily inhaled, but you can take steps to reduce your exposure.
-Your doctor can prescribe medication for hay fever or asthma.
+It is difficult to avoid pollen because it is in the wind and easily inhaled, but you can take steps to reduce your exposure.
+Your doctor can prescribe medication for hay fever and/or asthma.

 Symptoms of pollen allergies

-Everyone’s immune system is different and allergies to pollens can cause diverse signs and symptoms.
+Everyone’s immune system is different and to pollens can cause diverse signs and symptoms.
 This means that diagnosing an allergy can be difficult.
 If you think you may have an allergy, keeping a record of your symptoms can help you and your doctor to understand what is causing your symptoms.

 Keeping a record of your symptoms